PSAA has published the 2021/22 audit fee scale, following consultation.

 Auditors will undertake their work under the requirements of the Code of Audit Practice and supporting guidance published by the National Audit Office on behalf of the Comptroller and Auditor General, the financial reporting requirements set out in the Code of Practice on Local Authority Accounting published by CIPFA/LASAAC, and the professional standards applicable to auditors’ work.

-Audit appointments and scale fees for individual audited bodies are available here: list of auditor appointments and scale fees for opted-in bodies (excel file)
+Audit appointments and scale fees for individual audited bodies are available here: 2021-22 directory of auditors and scale fees for opted-in bodies (excel file)

 The consultation explained the impact on audit fees of the significant tensions and pressures currently in the audit market and profession.
 It also set out the practical difficulties for PSAA in setting a realistic fee scale before the start of the relevant financial year, as required under current regulations.
 Helpfully, MHCLG has announced its intention to consult on proposed amendments to the relevant regulations.
 Additionally, the Department is expected to make further announcements in relation to its response to the Redmond Review in Spring 2021.